gianlucarusso/academic-kickstart/content/project/WWI/index.md

 ---
-title: 'War, Socialism and the Rise of Fascism: An Empirical Exploration'
+title: 'War, Socialism and the Rise of Fascism: An Empirical Exploration (2020)'
-subtitle:
+subtitle: <i class="far  fa-file-pdf"></i> [Link to NBER Working Paper](https://gianlucarusso.github.io/w27854.pdf) <br>

-summary: We revisit the rise of Fascism in Italy and explore the link between the threat of socialism and Mussolini’s rise to power.
+#We revisit the rise of Fascism in Italy and explore the link between the threat of socialism and Mussolini’s rise to power.
 We find a strong association between the Red Scare in Italy and the subsequent local support for the Fascist Party in the early 1920s
+#Reject and Resubmit at QJE <br>
+summary: <i class="far  fa-file-pdf"></i> [Link to NBER Working Paper](https://gianlucarusso.github.io/w27854.pdf) <br>

 authors:
 - Joint with [Daron Acemoglu](https://economics.mit.edu/faculty/acemoglu), [Giuseppe De Feo](https://www2.le.ac.uk/departments/business/people/academic/giuseppe-de-feo) and [Giacomo De Luca](https://sites.google.com/a/york.ac.uk/deluca/)

 date: "2020-09-28"
-tags:
+#tags:
-- Working Paper
+#- Working Paper
-- Italian Economic History
+#- Italian Economic History
 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Placement options: 1 = Full column width, 2 = Out-set, 3 = Screen-width